-As ex-teachers in business, the education community knows we can contribute useful ideas
+As ex-teachers in business, we can contribute useful ideas

 After completing Teach First’s Training Programme, Leo decided to embark on a career in management consulting with Deloitte.